netz98/n98-magerun/readme.rst

    $ n98-magerun.phar admin:notifications

-Toggle maintenance mode
+Maintenance mode
 """""""""""""""""""""""

+If no option is provided it toggles the mode on every call.

 .. code-block:: sh

-   $ n98-magerun.phar sys:maintenance
+   $ n98-magerun.phar sys:maintenance [--on] [--off]

 Magento system info
 """"""""""""""""""""